What will you do when repeats no longer complicate agrigenomic analysis?

-Plant and animal genotyping by sequencing (GBS) is a powerful tool to assess genomic variation across a large cohort.
+Plant and animal genotyping by sequencing (GBS) is a powerful tool to assess genomic variation across a large number of samples.
 When using whole genome libraries for sequencing, a large number of reads are taken up by repetitive sequencing that do not provide useful genotyping information.
 This source of ‘noise’ in each sample limits the total number of samples that can be analyzed in a given experiment while maintaining appropriate level of SNP sensitivity.

 Repetitive sequences no longer limit GBS sensitivity